Sea to Summit Escapist

 Whether you’re strapped for cash or just thrifty, this Free Soldier tarp might be the camping solution for you.
 It’s 10 x 11 feet, so it’s large enough to shelter two people with ease.
 It’s also quite strong and heavily stitched to hold up well in the wind and rain, and you can tie the ends semi-closed for added protection from the elements.

-Unlike a lot of camping tarps with four or six anchor points, the Free Soldier Large Rain Shelter Tar has 10, giving you plenty of setup configurations as well.
+Unlike a lot of models with four or six anchor points, the Free Soldier Large Rain Shelter Tar has 10, giving you plenty of setup configurations as well.
 The color is also nice, and the orange trim around the edges makes spotting the tent easier in thick coverage or low light conditions.

-Despite all this, this budget-friendly Free Soldier camping tarp tips the scales at over two pounds, so it’s not the best option for lightweight gear junkies.
+Despite all this, this budget-friendly product tips the scales at over two pounds, so it’s not the best option for lightweight gear junkies.
 It can also be a bit of a pain to pack up and doesn’t come with stakes or poles, so that will need to be factored in as well.